ray-project/ray/doc/source/ray-contribute/docs.md

 ```

 #### 2. Full build from scratch
-With this option, Sphinx would rebuild all files in `doc/` directory, ignoring all cache and saved environment.
+In the full build option, Sphinx rebuilds all files in `doc/` directory, ignoring all cache and saved environment.
 Because of this, you would get a really clean build but it would be much slower at the same time.

 ```shell